FM-POLAND/hs_dashboard_pi/README.md

 BUG warning!
 Wrapper has a bug.
 Any section needs to contain not only numbers parameters (like ex.
 MACROS).
 To avoid bug:
-Please add line some comment line with non numeric parameter like:
+Please add comment line with non numeric parameter like:
 ```
 # one = 1
 ```